MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/android-configure.md

 based on device risk levels.
 Microsoft Defender ATP is a Mobile Threat Defense (MTD) solution that you can deploy to leverage this capability via Intune.

-For more information on how to setup Microsoft Defender ATP for Android and Conditional Access, see [Microsoft Defender ATP and
+For more information on how to set up Microsoft Defender ATP for Android and Conditional Access, see [Microsoft Defender ATP and
 Intune](https://docs.microsoft.com/mem/intune/protect/advanced-threat-protection).